-On a recent weekend trip to Athens (my first time ever in Greece!), one of my main goals was to experience some moments of solitude by the sea.
+On a weekend trip to Athens (my first time ever in Greece!), one of my main goals was to experience some moments of solitude by the sea.
 I wanted to breathe in that fresh air, feel the wind in my hair, and leave all my worries behind.

 After looking into different day trip options from Athens, I decided that a visit to see the ancient Temple Of Poseidon at Cape Sounion would be a quick and easy way to soak up those sexy Aegean Sea views and tour a fascinating historic Greek temple at the same time.